jliffner/MDCollaborationWeek/Theme 4.md

-> All models are wrong but some are helpful
+> All models are wrong but somE are helpful

 ### :loudspeaker: Public service announcement :loudspeaker: